 ALSO READKashmir security personnel asked to avoid public places for Eid prayers Kashmiri separatists further incite valley public to riot against security forces Pakistan's border brutalities, radicalisation of Kashmir warrant stern, swift measures Srinagar: Security forces gun down two terrorists in DPS CRPF camps on high alert in Jammu and Kashmir, says its chief

+There was no injury to any person during evacuation, Sinha said.
+For the incident at Patna, "no action is called for against personnel of the airline," he noted.
 The minister's reply was to a query whether major air accidents were averted in Jammu and Kashmir and Patna on June 30.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)